fatihfurkanaydemir/CSE310_Project/Answers.md

 Q.4) What does the git clone command do ?
 This command copies a repository located on a local or remote server to current directory.

+All the questions have been answered by 11:58.